 How to find a Meteor Shower?

-Make sure your telescope is well-aligned and use a low magnification eyepiece.
-Point the telescope to Meteor Shower.
+- Make sure your telescope is well-aligned and use a low magnification eyepiece.

 What is the best time to observe a Meteor Shower?